 You should have seen these everywhere.
 These convenient little gadgets are otherwise known as pen drives or thumb drives.

 Tape drives use magnetic tapes to store data.
-Although slow, tape drives can store a lot of data, which makes it perfect for server backups.
+Although slow, tape drives can store a lot of data, which makes them perfect for server backups.

 STANDARD DRIVE BAYS